Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9r6ROgTQ_n4.md

 # [October 13th, 2020 Livestream](../2020-10-13.md)
 ## Q&A: Will you switch to using Unreal Engine 5?
 https://www.youtube.com/watch?v=9r6ROgTQ_n4
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: How much do you think Unreal Engine 5 would help development of the game?](./yt-yHr48ojeNho.md) [https://www.youtube.com/watch?v=yHr48ojeNho](https://www.youtube.com/watch?v=yHr48ojeNho)
+This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Any plans for last Unreal Engine?](./yt-6vbB17LkLqk.md) [https://www.youtube.com/watch?v=6vbB17LkLqk](https://www.youtube.com/watch?v=6vbB17LkLqk)

 ### Topics